la2050/challenge/_2021/live/coalition-for-humane-immigrant-rights-chirla.md

   year.
 Currently we offer 50-60 virtual consultations and a DACA clinic each week, which we will expand through this project to serve more immigrants.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '360000' Describe how Los Angeles County will be different if your work is successful.: >- In the short term, CHIRLA will connect thousands of immigrants in LA County to legal services, information, and resources to educate them about new
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '360000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '2011000' Describe how Los Angeles County will be different if your work is successful.: >- In the short term, CHIRLA will connect thousands of immigrants in LA County to legal services, information, and resources to educate them about new